 - Serious infections.
 The abnormal blast cells do not protect against infection.
 Also, there is a reduced number of normal white blood cells which usually combat infection.
 Therefore, serious infections are more likely to develop.
 The symptoms can vary greatly, depending on the type and site of infection.

 The abnormal blasts may also accumulate in other sites.
 You may therefore develop swollen glands, an enlarged spleen or liver and, occasionally, other rare symptoms.
-Other common symptoms include pain in the bones or joints, persistent fever and weight loss.
+Other common symptoms include pain in the bones or joints, persistent high temperature (fever) and weight loss.
 Left untreated, AML usually causes death within a few months.

-How is acute myeloid leukaemia diagnosed and assessed?
+How is acute myeloid leukaemia (AML) diagnosed and assessed?

 A blood test